pieterjm/hackable_esp_device/README.md

 4. Navigate to the `hackableEspDevice` folder.
 5. Open `hackableEspDevice.ino`.
 6. Upload the files in the `data` folder (see the tutorial).
+7. Select the LOLIN(WeMos) D1 R1 (or WeMos D1 R1).
-7. Upload the program to the device.
+8. Upload the program to the device.
-8. Connect to the `Configure Smartlight Wifi` AP to configure the wifi.
+9. Connect to the `Configure Smartlight Wifi` AP to configure the wifi.

    <b>ESP8266 Sketch Data Upload</b>